mmarica/php-display-table/README.md

 ### Your first console table

-Printing an ASCII table is as simple as this:
+Printing a text table is as simple as this:

 ```php
 <?php